 If you want to grow without increasing expenditure on video promotion, adding videos to your landing pages is a great way to bring more people while keeping your traffic organic as a stand in a farmers’ market.
 Google examines the amount of time people spend on a website.
 The longer they stay, the more likely that the content is relevant to them.
 As people are spending more than twice the time on pages with videos, it’s not surprising that those that include them are about 53 more likely to rank on Google’s first page.
 On top of that, inviting motion clips to your party delivers a 41% higher click-through rate when compared to text-filled pages.

 Yeah, yeah, we know.
-Everyone loves videos and prefer watching content over reading it (Except when it comes to our fabulous blog ;-) ).
+Everyone loves videos and prefer watching content over reading it.
 However, live broadcasts are a bit different from pre-recorded visual content.
 They are a great platform for exposing new products, broadcasting events and conferences and holding contests.
 While some brands are able to draw viewers to watch live videos on their website, most small businesses are more likely to utilize social media networks – Facebook, Twitter, YouTube, etc.